xonsh/xonsh/docs/tutorial.rst

 Threading
 =========

-If you want to work with captured commands closer you need to know about threading.
-Xonsh has threading prediction mechanism that allows xonsh to understand what command allows to capture everything.
-For example ``echo`` command has no interaction with the user and capturable.
-But some tools have mixed behavior and can be run for interactive or non interactive tasks.
-The best example for this is ``ssh`` that allows to have remote terminal and execute commands.
+If you want to work more closely with captured commands, you need to know about threading.
+Xonsh has a threading prediction mechanism that allows it to understand which commands can capture everything.
+For example, the ``echo`` command has no interaction with the user and is capturable.
+However, some tools have mixed behavior and can be run for either interactive or non-interactive tasks.
+The best example of this is ``ssh``, which allows for remote terminal sessions and executing commands.

-To solve different types of works xonsh has `xthread` and `xunthread` builtin aliases.
-If you need to capture the output from the interactive tool that has capturable mode:
+To handle different types of tasks, xonsh has the ``xthread`` and ``xunthread`` built-in aliases.
+If you need to capture the output from an interactive tool that has a capturable mode use ``xthread`` to run:

 .. code-block:: xonshcon

-    >>> !(ssh host -T 'echo remote')
+    >>> !(xthread ssh host -T 'echo remote') CommandPipeline(output="remote")
-    CommandPipeline(output="remote")